roilhi/ABMEPaperPCGClassif/README.md

 # ABMEPaperPCGClassif
-Available code to reproduce the results given by the paper "Heart Sound Classification using sparse and spectral features", to be submitted to the journal Annals of Biomedical Engineering.
+Available code to reproduce the results given by the paper "Comparison of Spectral and Sparse Feature Extraction Methods for Heart Sounds Classification" to be submitted at RMIB (Revista Mexicana de Ingeniería Biomédica) journal.